valdeezzee/project_template/README.md

 (Problem Statement.
 One paragraph to describe the prob-lem that you are tackling.)

 There is an increase in amputees yearly.
-There is a lack of training and rehabilitation for amputees and paralysis victim.
-40% - 85% of amputees suffer from phantom limb pain.
+The amount of people living with limb loss in the U.S. is expected to more than double in 45 years from 1.6 million in 2005 to 3.6 million in 2050.
+The drastic increase is due to obesity which can cause dysvascular conditions like diabetes which can lead to limb amputation (Ziegler-Graham et al., 2008).There is a lack of training and rehabilitation for amputees and paralysis victim.
+40% - 85% of amputees suffer from phantom limb pain (Chau et al., 2017).

 (Motivation.
 Why is this problem interesting and relevant to the research community?)